 3. Oily Fish

-If you freeze the fish for a couple of weeks before using, you’ll kill possible parasites.
+If you freeze the fish for a couple of weeks before using it, you’ll kill possible parasites.
 If you prefer the canned variety, you can purchase those instead.
-In either case, your dog will receive the benefits of calcium, Omega-3s and protein.
+In either case, your dog will receive the benefits of calcium, Omega-3s, and protein.

 Seafood That You Should Be Careful With